ppt000/mqtt_gateways/docs/source/installation.rst

 	         \- dummy2mqtt.map

-The core engine of the project is the ``gateway`` sub-package with a main module ``start_gateway.py`` that initialises everything and launches the main loop.
+The core engine of the project is the ``gateway`` sub-package with the main module ``start_gateway.py`` that initialises everything and launches the main loop.
-The ``mqtt_map.py`` module defines a class for internal messages and a *map* class that defines translation methods between internal and MQTT messages.
+The ``mqtt_map.py`` module defines a class for internal messages and a *map* class for translation methods between internal and MQTT messages.
-These methods rely on mapping data to be provided by the developer.
+These methods rely on mapping data to be provided by the developer to be discussed later.

 The ``utils`` sub-package is a set of utility functions.